Fabiola-B/Como-Lake-Flood/README.md

 ### Triggers of lake floods

-The file `trigger.csv` contains information about how much each trigger contributed to the increase of water level that resulted in a a lake flood.
+The file `trigger.csv` contains information about how much each trigger contributed to the increase of water level that resulted in a lake flood.
 For each event, it is reported:
 - the date of the flood peak (`date`);
 - the classification in spring/autumn events (`type`);